GwR419/JoJo-s-Bizarre-Adventure-Repo/README.md

 # JoJo-s-Bizarre-Adventure-Repo
-This is a project where we will look at the end/final battle of JoJo's Bizarre Aventure part 5: Golden Wind.
+This is a project where we will look at the end/final battle of JoJo's Bizarre Aventure part 5: Golden Wind manga that came out in 1999, and compare it to the animated series that came out in October of 2018.